irungudennisnganga/Car-dealers/README.md

 - **React Router:** allows for navigation between different pages.
 - **Fetch API:** The Fetch API is used to make HTTP requests to the server to fetch and send data.
 - **CSS:** Used for the styling

-## Getting Started

-To run the project locally, follow these steps:

-1. Clone the repository to your local machine.
-2. Navigate to the project directory in your terminal.
-3. Start the development server by running `npm start`.
-5. Open your web browser.

 ## Contributors